ogame-ninja/documentation/doc/settings.md

 **Exception:** Defender will use them if it needs it.

 ##### [Max farmer slots]
 Maximum slots that the farmer will use.
-0 means unlimited.

 ##### [Max brain slots]
 Maximum slots that the brain will use.
-0 means unlimited.

 ##### [Max repatriate slots]
 Maximum slots that the repatriate will use.

-0 means unlimited.
+##### [Max colonizer slots]
+Maximum slots that the colonizer will use.

+##### [Max discovery slots]
+Maximum slots that the discovery will use.
+If "leave open" is ticked, then this amount of slots will be kept available.

 ##### [Max script slots]
 Maximum slots that the scripts will use.
 0 means unlimited.